 Proper balancing of a rotor blade decreases the required number of Rotor Track &Balance (RT&B) flights to get the rotor blade set balanced.
 Our trained personnel are experts in accurate balancing of rotor blades.

-Airborne works on NH-90, Chinook, Apache and Cougar platforms.
-We perform composite repair as well as engineering and program management.
+Airborne works on both military as well as civil platforms and takes responsibility for the composite repair, engineering and program management.
 OEM-approved procedures are used to repair rotor blades and other aero structures.
 Depending on the aircraft type, a large number of repairs can be performed.

 Airborne Services B.V. has a Composite Repair Shop specialized in helicopter rotor blade repair at the Royal Netherlands Air Force Main Support Base Woensdrecht.
 The facility has, amongst others, a:

 Airborne Services is involved in several R&D programs and works closely with national and international knowledge institutes.
 An improved balancing system is currently under development to reduce the number of Rotor Track and Balance Flights.
 As part of a Dutch consortium Airborne is furthermore working on the automation of part of the repair process by using robot technology.
 Airborne is one of the founding members, with GKN Fokker, the NLR and TU-Delft of the Development Centre for Maintenance of Composites.